General Electric (GE) Five Forces Analysis & Recommendations

 General Electric GE Five Forces Analysis, competition, customers, suppliers, substitution, new entry aerospace business case study

 General Electric J79 jet engine at the National Museum of the United States Air Force.
-This Five Forces analysis of General Electric Company (GE) shows that competition is the strongest external force in the industry environment of the aerospace business.
+This Five Forces analysis of General Electric Company (GE) shows the strong force of competition in the industry environment of the aerospace business.
 (Photo: Public Domain)

-This Five Forces analysis of General Electric Company (GE) examines the external factors affecting the company’s competitive environment.
-Michael Porter’s Five Forces analysis model is an external analysis tool for understanding external conditions of businesses.
+This Five Forces analysis of General Electric Company (doing business as GE Aerospace) examines the external factors affecting the competitive environment in aerospace business.
+Michael E. Porter’s Five Forces analysis is an external analysis tool for understanding external conditions of businesses.
 This Five Forces analysis evaluates external factors and the intensity of their influence on GE.
-General Electric’s operations in the aerospace/aviation industry are considered.
-The external factors in this business environment require GE’s strategic management to address competition.
-In this Five Forces analysis case, as General Electric grows its current operating segments, appropriate strategies are needed to maintain competitive advantages, such as brand strength and research and development, as shown in the SWOT analysis of General Electric Company.
-With global operations, the aerospace company maintains competitive advantages through strategic management to address business issues noted in this Five Forces analysis.
+General Electric’s operations are considered in the aerospace industry.
+The external factors in this business environment require GE’s strategic management to address competition and related variables.
+In this Five Forces analysis case, strategies maintain competitive advantages, such as brand strength and research and development, as shown in the SWOT analysis of General Electric Company.
+The business issues in this Five Forces analysis are challenges that shape General Electric’s long-term strategies and competitive advantages.

-Strategy formulation based on the results of this Five Forces analysis of General Electric Company ensures that managers account for relevant external issues facing the business.
-In this external analysis, such issues represent GE’s business environment of diverse markets.
-Issues reflecting the trends in the aviation industry environment are included in this Five Forces analysis.
-To ensure the satisfaction of the competitive goals of General Electric’s mission statement and vision statement, strategic management must align with the impacts and intensities of external factors outlined in this Five Forces analysis.
+Strategy formulation based on this Five Forces analysis of General Electric Company accounts for relevant external issues facing the business.
+In this external analysis, such issues represent GE’s aerospace business environment.
+Trends in the aviation market are included in this Five Forces analysis.
+To satisfy the competitive goals of General Electric’s mission statement and vision statement, strategic management must align with the impacts of external factors outlined in this Five Forces analysis.

 Summary & Recommendations: Five Forces Analysis of General Electric Company

 Summary.
 The results of this Five Forces analysis reveal the importance of competitive rivalry in influencing General Electric and its industry environment.
-As the force with the highest intensity, competition should take priority in GE’s strategic management decisions.
+As a high-intensity force, competition takes priority in GE’s strategic management decisions.
 Based on this Five Forces analysis, the other forces are also significant to General Electric’s business despite their relatively low intensities.
-For example, the moderate intensity of the bargaining power of suppliers requires that GE consider this force in strategy formulation for supply chain management.
-In summary, this Five Forces analysis of General Electric Company shows that external factors create the following forces and their intensities:
+For example, the bargaining power of suppliers affects GE’s strategy for supply chain management.
+This Five Forces analysis of General Electric Company shows that external factors create the following forces and their intensities:

 1. Competitive rivalry or competition: Strong force